Banking, Money and Taxes in Thailand

 Setting up a bank account in Thailand is fairly easy for expats.
 Technically, foreigners are required to present a work permit at the point of opening, but in practice, some branches will open an account for a foreigner without this document.

-Sometimes documentation which needs to be signed will be written in Thai, but expats usually need only ask for an English translation.
+Sometimes documentation which needs to be signed will be written in Thai, but a translated copy in English can be requested.

 If living in Thailand without a work permit, some banks may reject a request to open an account.
 However, a different branch of the very same bank may approve the request, so it is worthwhile to keep trying different branches.
 Neatly dressed customers are more likely to be able to open an account.
 Expats should be respectful of Thai customs and wai the bank manager.